BrownBuilding/wordist/README.md

 python3 wordist <file> [<stop-word-list-file>]
 ```

-Prints relation as JSON to stdout.
+Prints relations as JSON to stdout.